vimalmenon/file-upload/README.md

 # Upload of Images and Videos
-This is helper to upload the file to S3 bucket and update the dynamodb
+This is an API to upload the images and videos to S3 bucket and update dynamodb